 To Cut –

 - Unroll and place vinyl on cutting mat.

 - Select cutting material on the cricut machine (iron on was my setting).

 - Make sure to select MIRROR Image so that the image will be facing the correct direction when you iron it on.

 - Load the mat and press the flashing cricut button to start cutting.

 When finished press load button to unload.
 Proceed to weed your iron on.
 Katie has a good tutorial here on how to weed intricate designs.

 Sunshine Shorts Tutorial

 Cut your shorts pattern pieces and pocket template.
-I drew on my pocket where you will want to fold using a iron away pen.
-Also draw a 2.25in line across the left back shorts piece where you will want to place your pocket.
+I drew on my pocket where you will want to fold using an iron away pen.
+Also, draw a 2.25in line across the left back shorts piece where you will want to place your pocket.